Select Page

 Background: The Berlin Blockade

-In the aftermath of World War II, Germany was divided into four occupation zones controlled by the Allied powers: the United States, Soviet Union, United Kingdom, and France.
-Berlin, located in the Soviet zone, was also divided into four sectors.
-Tensions between the Soviet Union and the Western Allies soon arose, and in response, the USSR initiated the Berlin Blockade on June 24, 1948.
+In the aftermath of World War II, Germany was divided into four occupation zones controlled by the Allied powers: the United States, Soviet Union, United Kingdom and France.
+Like Paris, Berlin was divided into four sectors it was located in the Soviet zone .
+Soviet–Western Allied relations worsened and, on June 24, 1948, the USSR began the Berlin Blockade.

 The Response: The Berlin Airlift